kakakakaqi/Highschool_ML_Course/2. Machine Learning Generics/2.1. Linear Regression & Logistic Regression/Linear & Logistic Regression.md

 Because our predictions are now probabilities, the traditional loss function for most models, Mean-Squared Error, is no longer the best loss function.
 Instead, logistic regression uses a loss function called **binary cross-entropy** (or los loss).
 It heavily "punishes" the model when it makes a confident but incorrect prediction.
 For example, if the model predicts a 99% chance of a cat who is actually a dog, the loss will be very high and the model will be severely "punished".

 Apart from this, the rest can be basically the same.
-They both use concepts such as chain rule and gradient descent to calculate the specific neurons, magnitude, and direction of change.
+They both use concepts such as chain rule and gradient descent to calculate the specific neurons, magnitude, and direction of change (which you'll learn about later on in detail, but the high-level differences are these).

 <div align="center">